partysalat/monitory/README.md

 The font is calculated accordingly (either black or white).

 **alert (function({current, last}) || boolean)**
-Boolean that adds a pulse animation to the card, indicating that the monitor persons should focus attention.
+Boolean that adds a pulse animation to the card, indicating that the team should focus attention.